 (2) The CEO may, in circumstances described in subsection (1)(a), (b) or (c), suspend the licence in respect of a vehicle until the circumstances giving rise to the suspension are remedied.

+(3) If requested under the Road Traffic Act 1974 section 79BD to do so, the CEO must, in accordance with the request —

+(a) suspend the licence in respect of a vehicle; or

+(b) revoke the suspension of the licence in respect of a vehicle.

+[Section 9 amended by No. 2 of 2015 s.
+25.]

 10. Transfer of vehicle licences

 (1) A person to whom a licence in respect of a vehicle has been granted must, within 7 days after ceasing to be the owner of the vehicle —